List of Google Play edition devices

-The Google Play edition devices (GPE) is a series of consumer mobile devices sanctioned by Google that run the Android operating system.
-Unlike the standard versions of Android on these devices, which have received "skins" from the original equipment manufacturer, such as Samsung One UI or HTC Sense, they run a "stock" version of Android, without any manufacturer or wireless carrier modifications, making them essentially like Google Nexus and Google Pixel devices in terms of software but they do not carry the Google Nexus branding, nor does their hardware differ from that of the original devices upon which the Play editions are based.
-Because of this, the software includes slight, under-the-hood changes to function on the original manufacturer's hardware.
+The Google Play edition devices (GPE) was a series of consumer mobile devices sanctioned by Google that run the Android operating system.
+Unlike the standard versions of Android on these devices, which have received "skins" from the original equipment manufacturer, such as Samsung One UI or HTC Sense, they ran a "stock" version of Android, without any manufacturer or wireless carrier modifications, making them essentially like Google Nexus and Google Pixel devices in terms of software but they did not carry the Google Nexus branding, nor did their hardware differ from that of the original devices upon which the Play editions are based.
+Because of this, the software included slight, under-the-hood changes to function on the original manufacturer's hardware.

 These devices are carrier unlocked and GSM-based, and have been offered exclusively through Google's Play Store.
-Updates for these devices are delivered by Google (bypassing carriers), but are supplied by the original device manufacturer.
+Updates for these devices were delivered by Google (bypassing carriers), but were supplied by the original device manufacturer.

-Although the updates are not supplied directly by Google, as is the case with the products from the Nexus line, these devices receive Android updates at nearly the same time as Nexus products.
+Although the updates were not supplied directly by Google, as is the case with the products from the Nexus line, these devices receive Android updates at nearly the same time as Nexus products.

 In January 2015, Google stopped selling their final Google Play edition phone.
 While Google never officially announced the end of the program, it has been superseded by the similar Android One program.
 As of 2019, manufacturers of Android One devices include Xiaomi, HMD Global (Nokia) and Lenovo (Motorola).